I moved to Denver out of anger.

 I was living my dream a year and a half ago.
 Dream job, dream roommate, dream boyfriend, dream circle of friends.
 Life was amazing, and I was thriving under the pressure.

 When the walls came crumbling down, I didn’t know what to do.
-When after months of putting all his effort into getting a fair shake fell through and Steve made the sad decision to close our store, I was at a loss.
+When after months of putting all his effort into getting a fair shake fell through and my boss made the sad decision to close our store, I was at a loss.
 I was bitter, angry.
 I wanted to flee the midwest, start running and never look back.
 Without realizing it, without meaning to, I started shutting down.
 I wrapped up the infection in my soul and ignored it.

 Denver itself was a flip of a coin.
 But fleeing?
 That was from anger.
 That my dream First World had been shattered, and I was done.